nextcloud/documentation/developer_manual/getting_started/coding_standards/javascript.rst

 General rules and advices
 -------------------------

-- Nextcloud uses Vue.js for its interface, for a consistent user interface we recommend apps to also use Vue with the nextcloud provided components.
+- Nextcloud uses Vue.js for its interface, for a consistent user interface we recommend apps to also use Vue with :ref:`provided components <js-library_nextcloud-vue>`.
   Yet also vanilla JavaScript and HTML can be used.
 - We recommend using Typescript for its type checking and improved static code analysis features.
 - Do not create global variables, instead if needed use global namespace objects like ``OCA.YourApp.…``